 BRACAnalysis®: Hereditary Cancer Testing for Hereditary Breast and Ovarian Cancer

-BRACAnalysis is a genetic test that confirms the presence of a BRCA1 or BRCA2 gene mutation.
+BRACAnalysis® is a genetic test that detects the presence of a BRCA1 or BRCA2 gene mutation.
 BRCA mutations are responsible for the majority of hereditary breast and ovarian cancers.
-People with a mutation in either the BRCA1 or BRCA2 gene have risks of up to 87% for developing breast cancer and up to 44% for developing ovarian cancer by age 70.
+People with a mutation in either the BRCA1 or BRCA2 gene have risks of up to 87 percent for developing breast cancer and 39-63 percent for developing ovarian cancer by age 70.
 Mutation carriers previously diagnosed with cancer also have a significantly increased risk of developing a second primary cancer.
-Genetic testing, specifically the BRACAnalysis test, identifies patients who have these mutations.
+In fact, patients with these types of mutations have an up to 64 percent chance of developing a second breast cancer by age 70.

-BRACAnalysis is a simple blood test or oral rinse sample to find out if you have the BRCA1 or BRCA2 mutation.
-Knowing the results may help you and your healthcare provider act before cancer has a chance to develop.
+BRACAnalysis requires only a simple blood test or oral rinse sample to determine if a person has a BRCA1 or BRCA2 mutation.
+Knowing the results may help patients and their healthcare professionals either prevent or delay the onset of cancer or detect it at an earlier, more treatable stage.

 The results of the BRACAnalysis test enable the development of patient-specific medical management plans to significantly reduce the risk of cancer.
-BRACAnalysis will allow you to:
+BRACAnalysis allows healthcare professionals to:

-- Target increased surveillance and other interventions specifically to individuals with a BRCA1 or BRCA2 mutation maximizing patient care and increasing clinical efficiency
+- Target increased surveillance and other interventions specifically to those individuals with a BRCA1 or BRCA2 mutation – maximizing patient care and increasing clinical efficiency;

-- Significantly improve outcomes and reduce medical costs through earlier diagnosis and treatment of cancer, should it develop
+- Significantly improve outcomes and reduce medical costs through earlier diagnosis and treatment of cancer;

-- Counsel patients and family members on the underlying causes of the pattern of breast and/or ovarian cancer in their family
+- Counsel patients and family members on the underlying causes of the pattern of breast and/or ovarian cancer in their family; and

 Medical Management and BRACAnalysis

-If BRACAnalysis testing confirms the presence of a BRCA1 or BRCA2 mutation, the following medical management options may help reduce cancer risk and may either delay the onset of cancer, detect cancer at an earlier, more treatable stage or may even prevent it.
+If BRACAnalysis testing confirms the presence of a BRCA1 or BRCA2 mutation, the following medical management options may help reduce cancer risk and may either delay the onset of cancer, detect it at an earlier, more treatable stage or may even prevent it:

-- Increased surveillance for breast cancer in mutation carriers
+- Increased surveillance for breast and/or ovarian cancer in mutation carriers;